-At FCS Perennial powerhouse Eastern Washington University, Cornerbacks coach Cherokee Valeria ties his players footwork to their eyes and uses two methods to do so- Squat and Cathy.
+Current FCS #2 Ranked Eastern Washington University's Cornerbacks coach Cherokee Valeria sat down with us to explain how he ties his players footwork to their eyes and uses two methods to do so- Squat and Cathy.
 Valeria details both of his Cover Two techniques- including the drills he uses to teach them- against various releases they will see during the course of the season.

 By Cherokee Valeria

 Insiders Members: Click here to login to the Insiders and read the full-length version of this report including game film.

 Editor’s Note: Coach Valeria is entering his third year as cornerbacks coach at Eastern Washington University.
 In all, he has 9 years of college coaching experience with seven of those years coming at the Division I - FCS level and two at DII level.
 During that time, he has mentored six All-Conference Cornerbacks and two All-Americans.
 He has also served as Assistant Recruiting Coordinator and as Director of Football Operations during his career.
 Both starting corners won All Big Sky Conference honors both years he has been at EWU.